Cashing In On The White House Connection: It's Not Just Hunter Biden

 Presidential relatives have been a source of scandal throughout history — in both Republican and Democratic administrations, she says.

-When Richard Nixon first ran for president in 1960, he had to answer questions about a loan billionaire Howard Hughes had given his brother Donald.
-President Nixon later said the scandal had contributed to his narrow defeat to John F. Kennedy.
+When Richard Nixon first ran for president in 1960, he had to answer questions about a loan that billionaire Howard Hughes had given his brother Donald.
+Nixon later said the scandal had contributed to his narrow defeat to John F. Kennedy.

 As President George H.W.
 Bush tried to deal with the fallout from the savings and loan crisis, he was also contending with an uncomfortable fact: His own son Neil had served on the board of Denver-based Silverado Savings and Loan, which went bankrupt, costing taxpayers more than $1 billion.